buildpacks/spec/buildpack.md

 An **order** is a list of one or more groups to be tested against application source code, so that the appropriate group for a build can be determined.

-An **executable buildpack** is a buildpack containing `/bin/detect` and `/bin/build` executables.
+A **component buildpack** is a buildpack containing `/bin/detect` and `/bin/build` executables.

-An **order buildpack** is a buildpack containing an order definition in `buildpack.toml`.
-Order buildpacks do not contain `/bin/detect` or `/bin/build` executables.
+A **composite buildpack** is a buildpack containing an order definition in `buildpack.toml`.
+Composite buildpacks do not contain `/bin/detect` or `/bin/build` executables.

-**Resolving an order** is the process by which an order (which may contain order buildpacks) is evaluated together with application source code to produce a group of executable buildpacks that can be used to build the application.
+**Resolving an order** is the process by which an order (which may contain composite buildpacks) is evaluated together with application source code to produce a group of component buildpacks that can be used to build the application.
 This process is known as **detection**.
-During detection, the `/bin/detect` executable for each executable buildpack is invoked, and the group that is returned is the first group where `/bin/detect` returns true for all non-optional executable buildpacks.
+During detection, the `/bin/detect` executable for each component buildpack is invoked.

+An **optional buildpack** is a buildpack (either component or composite) that, when failing detection, will be excluded from the group without causing the entire group to fail.

+A **build plan** is a file used during detection, in which each component buildpack may express the dependencies that it requires and the dependencies that it provides.
+A group of component buildpacks will only pass detection if a valid build plan can be produced from the dependencies that all component buildpacks in the group require and provide.
+A valid build plan is a plan where all required dependencies are provided in the necessary order, meaning that during the build phase, each component buildpack will have its required dependencies provided by a component buildpack that runs before it.

+A **buildpack plan** is a file unique to each component buildpack, used during the build phase to communicate the dependencies that the component buildpack is expected to provide.

 A **lifecycle** is software that orchestrates a build.
-It executes in a series of phases that each have a distinct responsibility:
+It executes in a series of phases that each have a distinct responsibility.
-  1. **Detection,** where an optimal selection of compatible buildpacks is chosen by resolving the provided order.
-  2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to executable buildpacks in the selected group.
-  3. **Build,** where the `bin/build` for each executable buildpack in the selected group is invoked, in order, to build the application.
-  4. **Export,** where filesystem changes from the build phase are packaged into layers in an OCI image.

 A **launcher** is an executable that is the `ENTRYPOINT` of the exported OCI image.
 It is used to start processes at runtime.
 Having a launcher enables multiple process types to be defined on an image, with process-specific environment variables and other functionality.